rdeioris/Uncryptool/README.md

 # Uncryptool

-This is an Unreal Engine plugin for exposing (to both C++ and Blueprints) cryptography functions.
+This is an Unreal Engine plugin for exposing (to both C++ and Blueprints) cryptographic functions.

 Currently it can be used for: